dzhuang/django-galleryfield/README.rst

 -  A model fields with corresponding form fields and widgets: ``gallery.fields.GalleryField``
 -  Image gallery widget with drag & drop reordering, client side crop before/after upload.
 -  Integrates with Django Admin.
+-  Each Image uploaded will be saved in an image model.
+That might be considered, by some user, a draw back.
+However, that makes it possible to delete the unused images from the server, through m2m field and signals.

 ScreenShots
 -----------